thacherT1D/webdevstuff/Javascript_and_the_Browser/Web_Forms.desc.md

 var phoneValue = document.getElementById("phone").value;
 ```

 Using either of these techniques, we can access the current value of any `input` element.
-This also works for `textarea` elements as well.
+This also works for `textarea` elements.

 Take a look at the code below for how to access other kinds of form input through the DOM.